Alain Kuipers, Co-founder Stewww & Backround Radio

 Can you walk us through how you plan your annual event calendar?

-We start planning in October–December for the following year.
-We identify key moments, like post-vacation February when people are ready to go out again, Black History Month, and the summer, and schedule a mix of free events, one paid flagship event, and smaller paid shows in between.
-It’s all about giving back and keeping momentum year-round.
+We usually start planning between October and December for the year ahead.
+We look at key moments – like February, when people are back from vacation and ready to go out again, or Black History Month, and of course, summer.
+Then we map out a mix of events: some free gatherings, one big flagship event, and smaller shows in between.
+It’s really about giving back to our community and keeping the energy going all year long.

 How do you curate a balanced DJ lineup for an event?